schoolofdevops/ultimate-kubernetes-bootcamp/README.md

 ## Objectives

 This course follows a hands on  workshop method and builds container orchestration skills  on top of existing skills learnt in Docker Fundamentals.
 Participants learn how to built a production grade resilient, self healing infrastructure  with kubernetes.
-They take the container images built earlier and deploy with the high availability, fault tolerance, scalablility provided by kubernetes.
+They take the container images built earlier and deploy with the high availability, fault tolerance, scalability provided by kubernetes.

 ## Flipped Classroom Methodology